Nur-Nayeem/course-master-full-stack-web/README.md

 # Course Master

-Course Master is a **MERN stack** web application designed to provide a seamless online learning experience for students and instructors.
-It allows users to explore courses, enroll, track progress, complete lessons, submit assignments, take quizzes, and for admins to manage courses, enrollments, and analytics.
+Course Master is a full-featured MERN stack online learning platform where users can browse courses, enroll, and learn through structured video lessons.
+The system allows students to track their progress, complete lessons, take quizzes, and submit assignments, while admins can manage courses, lessons, enrollments, and view analytics.
+Built with React, Node.js, Express, and MongoDB, it provides a fast, responsive, and secure learning experience with features like JWT authentication, TanStack Query caching, Joi validation, and email notifications via Nodemailer.

 ---